juji-io/site/blog/you-really-get-me-a-guide-to-chatbot-personalization-by-individual-differences.md

 ## How to Personalize Chatbot Messages

-One easy way is to customize a pre-made "message card" based on inferred individual differences.
-Currently Juji provides two pre-made message cards, one allowing you to customize chatbot messages to match inferred shopper personas, while the other allowing you to customize chatbot messages to match base personas.
-As shown in the screenshot below, a designer can personalize an e-commerce chatbot's messages by each shopper persona.
-In a conversation, a chatbot will send a custom message to a user based on the user's shopper persona inferred during the conversation.
+One easy way on Juji to personalize chatbot messages by individual differences is to customize a pre-made "message card".
+Currently Juji provides two pre-made message cards: one allowing a chatbot designer to customize chatbot messages to match inferred shopper personas, while the other allowing a chatbot designer to customize chatbot messages to match a set of base personas.

+As shown in the screenshot below, a chatbot designer can personalize an e-commerce chatbot's messages by different shopper personas.
+In a live conversation, a chatbot will send a custom message to a user based on the user's shopper persona inferred during the conversation.
 To ensure accuracy, currently a chatbot would not send out a custom message if it does not have enough information (e.g., few words) to infer a user's shopper persona.

 ![personalize conversation messages to different shoppers based on shopper persona]()

-Likewise, a designer can personalize a healthcare chatbot's messages to different users based on their brand persona.
+Likewise, a designer can personalize a healthcare chatbot's messages to different users based on their base personas.
+Again, such a chatbot just needs to carry on a natural conversation with a user, such as asking users how they are doing, and use such a conversation to infer the user's individual differences and then send custom messages based on the inference results (e.g., sending a custom message to one who is thoughtful and cautious versus someone who is warm-hearted and caring).

 ![personalize conversation messages to different users in a healthcare application based on their brand persona]()